spatulatom/spatulatom/README.md

 - Tailwind CSS,
 - Jest for unit testing,
 - Prisma for database modeling,
-- MongoDB/PostgreSQL for databases,
+- MongoDB/PostgreSQL for databases.
-- Wordpress for SEO experiments/testings.

-For deployment i use platforms such as Vercel, Firebase, Render (for some backends), GitHub Pages.
+For deployment i use platforms such as Vercel, Firebase, Render (for some backends), GitHub Pages, AWS S3 and Cloudinary for media storage.